MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 Use these steps to define custom ports.

-1. In Cloud App Security, click the settings icon followed by **Log collectors**.
+1. In Defender for Cloud Apps, click the settings icon followed by **Log collectors**.

 1. On the **Log collectors** tab, add or edit a log collector and after updating the data sources, copy the run command from the dialog.